pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

-Add a new block of code to the for-loop that checks if the value at index `ì` of `Stage.soil_locations` is equal to the value stored in `Stage.tree_location`.
+Add a new block of code to the for-loop in the `Soil` sprite that checks if the value at index `ì` of `Stage.flower_patch_locations` is equal to `Stage.tree_location`.
 For now, if it is, nothing new needs to happen.
-If it isn't, then the if/elif/else block from before should be followed.
+If it isn't, then the script should choose between a seed and an empty costume, like before.

 {{< learner-task-help >}}